Port of Spain: History

-From 1958 to 1962, Port of Spain was the temporary capital of the short-lived West Indies Federation, though there were plans to build a new federal capital at Chaguaramas, on land occupied by the US military base established during World War II.
-Federation Park, a residential neighbourhood in western Port of Spain intended to house employees of the federal government, is a memorial to that time.
+From 1958 to 1962, Port of Spain was the temporary capital of the West Indies Federation, though there were plans to build a new federal capital at Chaguaramas.
+Federation Park in western Port of Spain was developed to house employees of the federal government.

 In July 1990, an extremist group held the prime minister and members of parliament hostage for 5 days while rioting and looting shook Port of Spain.
-The damage was a significant setback to the city's commercial district at a time of severe economic hardship, yet businesses returned.
-In 2005 there was an unprecedented series of small bombings in Port of Spain which caused injuries to bystanders.
-They ceased in October 2005 but the perpetrator has not been charged.
+The damage was a significant setback to the city's commercial district, yet businesses returned.
+In 2005, there was a series of bombings in Port of Spain that caused injuries to bystanders.
+They ceased in October 2005, but the perpetrator has not been charged.